-With these tough challenges to our faith God is inviting our humility and a stronger trust and dependence upon him.
+With these tough challenges to our faith, God is inviting our humility and a stronger trust and dependence upon him.
 The psalmist formulated the response God wants from us: “My times are in your hands” (31:15).
-Through faith we see our life as an underserved gift from God — a time of grace in which we are to seek God (Acts 17:26,27), share our knowledge of Jesus the Savior with others (1 Peter 3:15) and live lives which give glory to God (Romans 13:11-14).
-With such faith we come to medical problems with a spiritual view of life.
-We see every life as a body and a soul — not just a body to be medicated, treated and released.
-So for our answers we look to the God who is the creator of body and soul and the Savior of both.
+Through faith we see our life as an undeserved gift from God — a time of grace in which we are to seek God (Acts 17:26,27), share our knowledge of Jesus the Savior with others (1 Peter 3:15), and live lives which give glory to God (Romans 13:11-14).
+With such faith, we come to medical problems with a spiritual view of life.
+We see every life as a body and a soul — not just a body to be medicated, treated, and released.
+So for our answers, we look to God who is the creator of body and soul and the Savior of both.

 God’s life and death principle